cap-js/docs/java/working-with-cql/query-execution.md

 Prefer creating multiple simple views, each tailored to a specific use case, rather than a single complex view that tries to address multiple use cases simultaneously.
 :::

-The CDS compiler generates [DDL](../../guides/databases?impl-variant=java#generating-sql-ddl) files from your CDS model, including SQL views for the CDS views.
+From the CDS model the CDS compiler generates [DDL](../../guides/databases?impl-variant=java#generating-sql-ddl) files, which include SQL views for the CDS views.
 These views are deployed to the [database](../cqn-services/persistence-services#database-support) and used by the CAP runtime to read data.

 For *read-only* views, you can use the full feature set of [selects](../../cds/cdl#as-select-from), including *joins*, *unions*, and *aggregations*.
 However, such complex views are not writable and require a schema redeployment if the view definition is changed.